top of page

 • What makes you proud to be a part of our school community?

 Once the students have had a chance to consider the writing prompts ask the students to write independently about what goodness they have Noticed about our school.
+If time allows share as a class.

 Please share the following concepts as a part of this lesson: It can be easy to take for granted the things that we experience every day.
 Being mindful of the goodness that we Notice about our school helps us to choose a positive "want-to" attitude which helps us all to be more confident.